Hardness methods and sensitivity coefficients

-- Geoff Stanbury and Francis Davis, The uncertainty evaluation of NPL's hardness facility, Proceedings of XVI IMEKO World Congress in Vienna, Austria, 2000
+- Geoff Stanbury and Francis Davis, The uncertainty evaluation of NPL's hardness facility, Proceedings of XVI IMEKO World Congress, Vienna, Austria, 2000

-- Geoff Stanbury and Francis Davis, UK's provision of primary hardness standards, Proceedings of XVI IMEKO World Congress in Vienna, Austria, 2000
+- Geoff Stanbury and Francis Davis, UK's provision of primary hardness standards, Proceedings of XVI IMEKO World Congress, Vienna, Austria, 2000

 - NPL Report CMAM 31: Proposed future research for hardness standards